blockchain-etl/abi-parser/README.md

 It currently supports grabbing data from etherscan, polygonscan and bscscan

+## Testing Locally while developing

+Move into the `contract-parser-api` directory

+1. Install backend dependencies using pipenv, poetry or any of your chooses python virutal environments, by running `pip install -r requirements.txt`

+2. Simply run `python3 app.py`

+3. Move to the `frontend` directory

+4. ``yarn install`

+5. `yarn start`

+6. If everything worked as expected you should have a working local version of contract-parser fronted deployed that will use the api that you just started

 ## Hosting

 Read below to understand how the project is deployed